 As you might imagine, some organizations do a more thorough job than others.
 Even if the organization contracts with a third-party firm to conduct a HIPAA audit, they’re still responsible for addressing any gaps in compliance.
 Many firms, especially smaller ones, simply don’t have the prerequisite skill set to determine and execute the best approach.

-- Includes, harmonizes, and cross-references existing, globally recognized standards, regulations, and business requirements, including ISO, EU GDPR, NIST, and PCI;
+- Harmonizes and cross-references existing, globally recognized standards, regulations, and business requirements, including ISO, EU GDPR, NIST, and PCI

 - Evolves according to user input and changing conditions in the standards and regulatory environment on an annual basis; and